sai-pracheetha/ipu-playbook/ovs_offload/README.md

 echo 8 > /sys/class/net/ens5f0/device/sriov_numvfs
 ```

-- Replace `ens5f0` above with the correct Host IDPF Interface to create 8 SR-IOV VFs on the Host.
+- Replace `ens5f0` above with the correct host IDPF interface to create 8 SR-IOV VFs on the host.
 - The tool uses tmux sessions when running the option setup and option teardown.
-- Install TMUX on the IPU Host.
+- Install TMUX on the host.

 ```bash
 Ubuntu/Debian.